Wednesday, June 16, 2010

 Church of Adam

-Since there had been no guardian over Adam to prevent his Fall Superintendent Beissel served instead.
+Since there had been no guardian over Adam to prevent his Fall, Superintendent Beissel served instead.
 He stipulated that the "good [that] sought to possess them" (129) must be protected from "too much of the good [falling] into their natural life."
 This natural life he called "man-power" (130), or the "selfish possession" of the good.
 Purging the natural Adam however could get punitive.
 Women practiced "head-shearing" (126), cut a bald spot on the crowns of their heads in yearly tonsures.
 In these meetings, along with the oaths of perpetual Chasity, the hair of the Sisters' heads was laid on the table (126), while the absurdly puling Alexander Mack Jr., son of his illustrious father, [Alexander Mack (1670-1735)], like Isaac getting baptized for Abraham, was baptized for the salvation of that godly man (122), founder of the Church of the Brethren.
 This in no fiction.

 The"falling and rising again of man" (205) preoccupied them, so rites of rebaptism were yearly enforced with off-again on-again marriages, letters of divorce and removal of such worldly entrapments.
 The trades and bells installed by Eckerlin were done away with as well as chopping down an "orchard of 1000 trees...to lay open the inner man" (193).
 The social psychology of these actions and motives was dubbed a "divine comedy...that you must learn to be both high and low, rich and poor, etc. without a change of mind" (196).
 The point in all this is that among these changes of mind the mill came to stand for the natural so it had to be destroyed.
 So "many Brethren turned towards the mill whenever they wished to escape the disciplines of the Holy Spirit" (209).
 They fell "into unbelief and bought the mill" for their livelihood, instead of seeking "support mostly from offerings" (209).
 So as the brotherhood traveled about with "their wan and pale faces...[to] hide their afflictions...under the mask of a serene countenance, that no one could read on their foreheads what transpired in their hearts" (203), even as these contradictions were prevalent, the "fires of the first love still burned" (121), Miller said.
 When the bell rang for prayers at midnight in the cloister, homes for four miles round were supposed to have roused to join in "home worship."
 The period of the bell under Eckerlin ironically coincided with its golden age of prophecy.
 These contradictions and oppressions seemed appropriate to everyone concerned at the time.
 Cult members always think so.
 It's no good arguing with them about it either, then or now; it is a kind of brainwashing.
 If you doubt this, continue on your way.
 Do not go here and read more absurd contradictions and oppressions than you ever believed could be sold.